 - Another tactic to improve page views is to move any download buttons to the next page.

 Leverage the tricks mentioned above to naturally boost your Alexa rank and increase your website’s popularity.

 How Reliable are Alexa Statistics?

-While Alexa rankings are a good way to compare one website’s performance with others, Alexa’s statistics are not necessarily accurate in the absolute terms.
+While Alexa rankings are a good way to compare one website’s performance with others, Alexa’s statistics are not necessarily accurate in absolute terms.

 Several experts have tried to compare data from Alexa and Google Analytics over the years and have found that the data from Alexa was way off.
-This is because Google has a much broader coverage than Alexa, as not everyone has the Alexa toolbar.
+This is because Google has much broader coverage than Alexa, as not everyone has the Alexa toolbar.